GSA-TTS/10x-website/investments/05-investments-in-tools-for-feds.md

 ### Paperwork Reduction Act compliance

 The Paperwork Reduction Act (1995) governs how federal agencies collect information from the American people.
 10x developed a website on PRA with guidance on how to navigate the process of getting clearance to interact with the American public.
-Learn more about the <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" aria-label="Paperwork Reduction Act guidance (opens in a new tab)" href="https://pra.digital.gov/">Paperwork Reduction Act guidance</a>.
+Learn more about the <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" href="https://pra.digital.gov/">Paperwork Reduction Act guidance <span class="sr-only">(opens in new tab)</span></a>.

 ### Site Scanning

 Federal websites are a key way the American people interact with the government, and ensuring those websites are optimized is important to ensuring this experience is successful.
-10x <a class="usa-link" href="{{ '/news/site-scanning/' | url }}">designed and built a scanning service</a> to provide <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" aria-label="Site scanning: real-time intelligence on website performance (opens in a new tab)" href="https://digital.gov/guides/site-scanning/">real-time intelligence on website performance</a>.
+10x <a class="usa-link" href="{{ '/news/site-scanning/' | url }}">designed and built a scanning service</a> to provide <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" href="https://digital.gov/guides/site-scanning/">real-time intelligence on website performance <span class="sr-only">(opens in new tab)</span></a>.

 ### U.S. Web Design System

 Well-designed and accessible websites are the foundation of good digital communication.
 10x designed and built the U.S. Web Design System (USWDS), which provides reusable components, templates, patterns, and tokens, along with guidance to ensure websites are usable and accessible across the federal space.
-Explore <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" aria-label="U.S. Web Design System (opens in a new tab)" href="https://designsystem.digital.gov/">USWDS</a>.
+Explore <a class="usa-link usa-link--external" rel="noopener noreferrer" target="_blank" href="https://designsystem.digital.gov/">USWDS <span class="sr-only">(opens in new tab)</span></a>.

 ### Web performance optimization for federal websites